 Standing on the shoulders of investing gurus like Graham, O’Neill and Zweig is a great way to get started.
 We will learn to create and manage a portfolio of stocks based on the published, proven work of famous investors while incorporating our own strengths, time constraints and personal style.

-Once the strategy is defined, we will consider alternate criteria that could improve strategy performance .
+Once the strategy is defined, alternate criteria that could improve strategy performance are considered.
 In addition, we will examine changes that personalize the strategy and evaluate their impact on performance.

 Discussions will also cover qualitative vs quantitative approaches, automation, market timing and hedging, and the frequency of managing the strategy.